Collecting the Series

 Some English Monarch titles will be available as a used book from different publishers.
 This is more true of the Methuen period, when the University of California Press was the publisher in North America for some titles - and continues to be so for three, even in the Yale period.
 Have a look at the King John page for the multiplicity of options, though the 1978 Methuen/UC hardback is the best choice (and on nice paper too!).
 Note also that all the range of what is being called here the ‘Companion’ books were all originally published as hardbacks.
 These titles are relatively new and some are yet to appear in paperback.
 Long may they continue.

 If you are starting out with the series you will also need to decide if you are going to collect the now deleted title James I (1967) and those which have been superceded by new titles with new authors.
 The biography of the Conqueror has been replaced and a new biography of James I is yet to come.
 It is reasonable to expect further titles to be replaced by new books as time goes on.
 After James I the next oldest book in the series is Henry VIII and, as the author says in the new introduction to the Yale printing, he would have revised some of the text were he writing it now.
 The discussion of theology broke new ground in 1968, but now might command fewer pages and less focus.
-A new Edward the Confessor is due for release in August 2020.
-Similarly, a new Richard III was released by Yale in 2019, although it would seem not as part of the series.
+A new Edward the Confessor was published in August 2020 but did not replace the 1970 Barlow biography; the two are concurrent members of the series.
+Similarly, a new Richard III was released by Yale in 2019, although not as part of the series.
 Might it be a better choice than the nearly fifty-year old 1974 Charles Ross book?
 You will need to decide.